Define and update user-defined attributes (UDAs)

-Many dialog boxes contain user-defined attributes (UDAs) for various objects, including beams, columns, bolts and drawings.
-Tekla Structures displays these fields when you click User-defined attributes in a dialog box.
-You can use the values of user-defined attributes in reports and drawings.
+and many dialog boxes contain user-defined attributes (UDAs) for various objects, including beams, columns, bolts and drawings.
+Tekla Structures displays these fields when you click the More button in the property pane or the User-defined attributes button in a dialog box.
+For example, comment, locked, and erection status are user-defined attributes.

 When you define new user-defined attributes